TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Interface with Other Subsystems
 ​
-The central computer subsystem, implemented on a Raspberry Pi 5, interfaces with two components: external drones broadcasting Remote ID (RID) data, and a local server hosted on the Pi.
-It receives RID signals over integrated Bluetooth and Wi-Fi radios, processes the data, and transmits the extracted information to the server via a local HTTPS interface.
+The central computer subsystem, implemented on a Raspberry Pi 4 Model B, interfaces with two components: external drones broadcasting Remote ID (RID) data, and a Campus Police server hosted on a Rapberry Pi 5.
+It receives RID signals over integrated Bluetooth and Wi-Fi radios, processes the data, and transmits the extracted information to the server via Transmission Control Protocol (TCP).

 #### Inputs:
 The central computer receives broadcasted RID signals from nearby drones.
 These signals arrive via two wireless communication interfaces:
 + Bluetooth Low Energy (BLE): Drones emit RID data as BLE advertisement packets.
 The Raspberry Pi continuously scans for these packets using its integrated Bluetooth radio.
 A custom script (e.g., using the bluez stack or a Python BLE library) extracts the payloads in real time.
 + Wi-Fi NAN (Neighbor Awareness Networking): RID data is also broadcast over Wi-Fi using NAN frames.
-The Pi’s Wi-Fi interface, set to monitor mode, captures these frames using tools such as tcpdump, tshark, or a custom packet parser.
+The Pi’s Wi-Fi interface, set to monitor mode, captures these frames using tools such as tcpdump, tshark, or a custom packet parser. <br>

+Note: If the integrated radio proves insufficient, external antennas or adapters will be employed.
+Further discussion on this can be found in the analysis section. <br>

 Each RID broadcast contains a standardized set of data fields:
 + Drone ID (e.g., UUID or MAC address)